Center for International Stabilization and Recovery: Peer Support

 “Pathways to Resilience” (P2R) is a regional leadership and training program for survivors of landmines and explosive ordnance injuries.
 The program's purpose is to develop self-confidence, emotional and physical health and life direction for landmine survivors while empowering them to help other survivors in their country of origin.
 The first P2R program hosted 29 landmine survivors for a week-long peer-support program in Hamama, Lebanon from May 8–15, 2011.

 CISR continues to expand its P2R model, identifying global needs and aspiring to replicate these workshops in additional conflict‑affected regions.

 Management training

 CISR, working in close collaboration with faculty from JMU's College of Business (COB), specializes in management training for leaders in mine action around the world.
 The Senior Managers’ Course in ERW and Mine Action seeks to integrate the latest thinking in the field of business management with the practical experience of ERW/mine action operators.
 The goal is to hone the skills of senior managers of national ERW and mine action programs so that countries can more effectively and efficiently clear their lands of landmines and other explosive remnants of war that adversely affect their citizens' well-being and impinge upon economic development.
-From 2004 - 2013 CISR hosted 9 courses on the campus of JMU with 172 participants from 40 countries.
+Between 2004 and 2013, CISR hosted nine courses on the campus of JMU with 172 participants from 40 countries.

-CISR has also conducted regional training courses in Jordan, Colombia, Peru and in May 2014 will conduct a training in Tajikistan.
+CISR has also conducted regional training courses in Jordan, Colombia, Peru, and Tajikistan, where it held a training program in May 2014.